MuphulusiDzivhani/MIT807-2026-Project-Financial-Fraud-Detection/README.md

-# MIT807 – A Risk‑Based Analytical Framework for Preventive Controls in Financial Transaction Systems Using Machine Learning
+# MIT807 – Challenges and Opportunities in the Digital Transformation of Public Sector Service Delivery in South Africa

 This repository contains the research work for the MIT807 mini‑dissertation at the University of Pretoria.

 **Title:**
-A Risk‑Based Analytical Framework for Preventive Controls in Financial Transaction Systems Using Machine Learning
+Challenges and Opportunities in the Digital Transformation of Public Sector Service Delivery in South Africa

 **Author:** Muphulusi Dzivhani (u18069682)
 **Course:** MIT807 Research Project